Portrayal of women in American comics: Overview

 Prior to the Silver age of comics, comic books of all genres were available, including romance, adventure, crime, science fiction and many others.
 This began to change in the late 1950s and continued into the 80s, and as the superhero genre grew, others shrunk.
 This also began the marginalization of female voices in comics.
 The portrayals of female characters and superheroes were targeted towards a predominantly male demographic, rather than towards female readers.
-Male creators did not focus on what women wanted to read about, and therefore didn't try very hard to include female stories.
+Sexism can be found in many examples throughout the history of comic books by use of hypersexualization of female characters as well as benevolent sexism.
+Male creators did not focus on what women wanted to read about, and therefore did not try very hard to include female stories.
 Although many female superheroes were created and featured in comics, very few starred in their own series or achieved stand-alone success outside straightforward erotic works.
 Most female heroines in comic books were merely supporting characters; for example, the Wasp and the Invisible Girl were both introduced as team characters, fighting alongside male superheroes, and Batgirl and Catwoman both debuted as supporting characters in the Batman comics.
 Wonder Woman is the only female heroine studied who earned her own comic book title.
 It has been debated whether the perceived lack of female readership was due to male writers being uncomfortable with writing about or for women, or whether the comic book industry is male dominated due to actual lack of women's interest in comics.
+Primary readership continues to be white males which might relate to the still "overrepresentation of white men" (79% of characters as of 2015) in comic books.